Easy Crispy Baked Chicken Legs

 - Open package of chicken legs and pat dry with paper towels.
 Place onto prepared baking sheet and rub with olive oil.
 Sprinkle with seasonings on all sides.

-- Bake 40-45 minutes or until browned and meat thermometer registers 165 degrees or higher.
+- Bake, uncovered for 40-45 minutes or until browned and meat thermometer registers 165 degrees or higher.
 Serve warm.

 […] Baked Chicken Legs […]